 Visit ROM Storytime for a discussion of children’s books for young learners with ROM educator Sarah Elliott.

-This week, we explore Stellaluna by Janell Cannon.
-Stay tuned after the story summary for a Q&A on how the story connects to ROM objects, and try a story-inspired creative activity.
+This week, we explore The First Mosquito by Caroll Simpson.
+Stay tuned after the story summary for a Q&A with special guest J’net Ayayqwayaksheelth, ROM Indigenous Outreach & Learning Coordinator, on how the story connects to ROM objects, then try a story-inspired creative activity.

-- Share your scene with us @ROMtoronto #ROMathome
+- Share your stories or creatures with us @ROMtoronto #ROMathome

 Do all mosquitoes suck blood?